Kheeto/KheetoNetworkBot-DSharpPlus/README.md

 Under MIT License

 ### About
 C# Discord Bot made by Kheeto using DSharpPlus.
-\nKheetoNetworkBot.LIB is required!
+KheetoNetworkBot.LIB is required!